Holistic Nutrition Degree Information

 Expect courses in basic math and science, communication, basic and advanced nutritional concepts, anatomy and physiology, pathopysiology, complementary and alternative medicine, medical terminology and clinical nutrition.
 Whether students pursue a classroom-based or online education, nutrition and its affect on the human body will be the central focus of their studies.

 A master’s degree in holistic nutrition will take two years beyond the undergraduate degree, and a doctorate will take four to six years.
-Many universities and colleges offer graduate degree programs in holistic nutrition.
 Students will continue and enhance their understanding of the effect of nutrition on the human body and healing diseases.
 Distance learning students will take courses in whole foods nutrition, macro and micro-nutrients, research methods and advanced anatomy and physiology.
 Students will focus on courses such as nutrition and neurology or nutrition and endocrinology.
 People with graduate degrees in holistic nutrition often find positions as nutritional researchers and educators as well as providing counseling and consultation to clients.

 At the end of each course of study, students can see if they qualify for certification through the Holistic Nutrition Credentialing Board Examination.
-Students will need to show that they have completed their course of study in holistic nutrition, attained professional membership in the National Association of Nutrition Professionals and have documentation of 500 hours of professional experience in holistic nutrition.
+Students will need to show that they have completed their course of study in holistic nutrition, attained professional membership in the National Association of Nutrition Professionals and have documentation of 500 hours of professional experience.
 Most students with a bachelor’s degree should be able to meet these criteria.

 Students of holistic nutrition will take courses in basic math and sciences, including biology, chemistry, microbiology and anatomy and physiology, communication courses, writing and public speaking, and a host of nutritional courses such as: